 Notes

-- You can use any type of sausage you would like for this recipe.
+- Sausage: You can use any type of sausage you would like for this recipe.
 While I normally use mild or hot sausage, sweet sausage is just as delicious!
 As well, you could substitute breakfast sausage, chicken sausage or turkey sausage if desired!
 If the sausage is in a casing, remove the sausage meat from the casing and discard casing before proceeding with the recipe.

-- If you can’t find a 28 ounce can of crushed tomatoes, purchase whole, peeled tomatoes and use your hands to gently squeeze/crush them yourself.
+- Tomatoes: If you can’t find a 28 ounce can of crushed tomatoes, purchase whole, peeled tomatoes and use your hands to gently squeeze/crush them yourself.

 Nutrition

 ©No Spoon Necessary.
-All images and content are copyright protected.
+All images and content are under copyright protection.
 Please do not use any images without prior permission.
-If you want to republish this recipe please do not list instructions, instead link directly back to this post.
+Kindly do not publish this recipe.
+If you would like to reference this soup with Italian sausage, please link directly to this article.

 Made it and all I can say is WOW!!!
 Just delicious!!
 No need for cream.
 It was perfect without it!
 However, I’m trying it again with the cream and can’t wait to taste it!!!
 Thank you for sharing this delicious recipe!!